 CST causes symptoms such as abnormally bulging eyes (proptosis), swelling of the eyelid, severe headache, facial pain or numbness, impaired eye movements (ophthalmoplegia) with double vision, loss of vision, drowsiness, a high fever, and excessively dilated or uneven pupils.
 If bacteria spread to the brain, more severe drowsiness, seizures, coma, and abnormal sensations or muscle weakness in certain areas may develop.

 Magnetic resonance imaging (MRI) or computed tomography (CT) of the nasal sinuses, eyes, and brain is usually done.
 To identify the bacteria, a blood sample and samples of fluid, mucus, or pus from the throat and nose are sent to a laboratory to be cultured.
 A spinal tap (see Spinal Tap) may also be done.

 Even with treatment, CST can still be life threatening.
-About 30 to 50% of affected people die and another 30% develop serious aftereffects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.
+About 30% of all affected people and about 50% of affected people who also have sinusitis of the sphenoid sinuses die.
+Another 30% develop serious aftereffects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.

 High doses of antibiotics given by vein (intravenously) are started immediately.
 The infected nasal sinus may be drained surgically, particularly if the person does not improve after 24 hours of antibiotic treatment.
 Corticosteroids are sometimes given if the cranial nerves are affected.
 Corticosteroids and usually other supplemental hormones are given if there is hypopituitarism.